About The Exhibit

 The section below provides information on how to host the Black Money Exhibit.

-Host The Exhibit
+Be Ready To Host The Exhibit

 The Black Money Exhibit is scalable to accommodate and complement the nature and needs of host museums, libraries, colleges, universities, and other institutions looking to provide a unique, informative, and fun experience for their communities.